 If your company plans to make any acquisitions or push for a big hiring campaign, you’ll need to determine if the ERP system can handle a large increase in users.

 Every ERP vendor markets their software based on the size of the business supported.
-For example, Workday caters to giant enterprises, while SAP Business One targets small- to medium-sized business.
+For example, SAP Business One targets small- to mid-sized businesses.

 When vetting your ERP choices, it’s good to be realistic in your predictions of the future.
 You don’t want to pay for hundreds of extra licenses if you will never use them.